What is Cheque?

 • The amount that is written on the cheque cannot be changed later on.

-• An oral order to pay the money is not recognized as a cheque.
+• An oral order to pay the money is not recognised as a cheque.

-• The cheque is an unconditional order and not a request to the bank.
+• The cheque is an unconditional order in writing and not a request to the bank.

 • The cheque carries validity only when it is signed and dated.